DAGWorks-Inc/hamilton/data_quality.md

 ## Handling the results

 We utilize tags to index nodes that represent data quality.
 All data-quality related tags start with the prefix `hamilton.data_quality`.
-Currently there are two:
+Currently, there are two:

 1. `hamilton.data_quality.contains_dq_results` -- this is a boolean that tells
 whether a node outputs a data quality results.
 These are nodes that get injected when